Transport in Nicaragua: Urban buses

 Urban buses (Urbanos) can be found in Managua, Estelí, León, Chinandega, Matagalpa and Bluefields.
 In most cases, passengers have to pay for each ride on a bus, with the need to pay again when switching to another.
 The costs differ from 2.50 C$ in Managua to 10 C$ in Bluefields.

 An urban bus in Nicaragua takes the same road multiple times per day, following a more or less strict schedule.
-The organization of the buses in different towns differs heavily as every town is organizing it on their own behave.
-In Estelí every bus driver is assisted by mostly two persons helping them (Ayudantes).
-Bus drivers in Managua have to manage their job on their own.
+The organization of the buses in different towns differs heavily as every town is organizing it on their own behalf.
+In Estelí, every bus driver is assisted by mostly two persons helping them (Ayudantes).
+Bus drivers in Managua have to manage their jobs on their own.

-Another fact that heavily differs are the vehicles used in the different cities.
+Another fact that heavily differs is the vehicles used in the different cities.
 In Managua mostly urban buses sponsored by Russia are used, in Estelí former school buses from the United States, in Bluefields Japanese light commercial vans and in León pickup trucks that got extended with seats and a roof.

 The quality of bus stops also heavily differs.
 In the center of Managua many proper bus stops exist with roofs or at least signs, in other areas there often isn't any indication of a bus stop.
 Nevertheless, buses serve a network of established stops with common names known by bus assistants.
 Passengers need to know or ask where and when which bus stops.

-To improve the accessibility of public transport, in 2016 the OpenStreetMap group in Nicaragua MapaNica crowdsourced with the help of more than 150 citizens of Managua the first bus transit map in whole Central America.
+To improve the accessibility of public transport, in 2016 the OpenStreetMap group in Nicaragua MapaNica crowdsourced with the help of more than 150 citizens of Managua the first bus transit map in the whole of Central America.
 Later in 2018, they made this data machine-accessible, serving it today in different apps on several platforms.

 Urban buses in Managua will be use Brazilian dual-mode bus and hybrid electric bus that are currently in evaluation process.